hplate2003/Fitness-App/README.md

-Driven by my passion for fitness, I embarked on creating a Fitness Tracker web application.
+Driven by my passion for fitness, I embarked on creating a Fitness Tracker Web Application.
 This project was a personal endeavor to bring my vision to life and fulfill specific requirements.
 The following outlines the key features and goals I aim to achieve with this application.

 ***Vison/Concept:***